-Next year, there will be 2 two-year tour cards offered through Challenge Tour again.
+Next year, there will be 2 two-year tour cards offered through the Challenge Tour again.
 For the 2019/2020 season World Snooker announced some changes.

 „World Snooker’s Challenge Tour will feature ten events during the 2019/20 season, with a new ‘play-off’ system to determine which two players are promoted to the professional circuit.
 At the end of the ten events, 16 players will go into a final play-off tournament.
 These will be the winners of the ten events, plus a minimum of six players from the Challenge Tour rankings.
 The two players winning the semi-finals of the play-off tournament will be awarded two-year cards to the World Snooker Tour, for the 2020-21 and 2021-22 seasons.“

-After this announcement has prompted discussion among professional and amateur players, World Snooker decided to amend the criteria for winning the two available World Snooker Tour Cards.
+After this announcement prompted discussion among professional and amateur players, World Snooker decided to amend the criteria for winning the two available World Snooker Tour Cards.

 Nr.
 1 of Challenge Tour Ranking will be awarded with a tour card

 The player who finishes top of the Challenge Tour rankings after ten events will be awarded a Tour Card.
-The next eight players in the rankings with go into a play-off event, with the winner of that event to receive the second Tour Card.
+The next eight players in the rankings will go into a play-off event, with the winner of that event to receive the second Tour Card.

 David Grace strikes a blow for Challenge Tour

-We asked one of this year’s tour card winners his opinion about the Challenge Tour.
+We asked one of this year’s tour card winners for his opinion about the Challenge Tour.
 What do you think about the old and the new mode?
 If you would have finished third or lower, would you say it was worth to participate?
-Do you think, two cards (in comparison to 12 through Q-School) are a fair amount?
+Do you think two cards (in comparison to 12 through Q-School) are a fair amount?
 Here is what he told us:

 „I really enjoyed the Challenge Tour this season; it was something that was badly needed for the amateur game for a long time.
 I’m surprised it wasn’t better supported by the players; I can’t understand why some very good players only get their cues out once a year for Q School and then spend the rest of the year twiddling their thumbs!
 Even if they are working surely they can find a day off here and there to play CT events, if they want to be a Pro!